vdbrink/vdbrink.github.io/desk/office_room_decoration.md

 <img src="images/acoustic_panel_walnut.jpg" alt="3D Akoestisch paneel walnut" style="margin-left:15px;float:right" width="150px">
 </a>

-The advantage of these panels is that the wall doesn't need to be perfectly smooth.
+One advantage of these panels is that the wall doesn't need to be perfectly smooth underneath.
-You saw them with a jigsaw to the right height, for each panel you need a single tube special panel glue.
-Press them to the wall, and then you're ready to place the next one.
+Cut the panels to height with a jigsaw, apply a tube of special panel adhesive per panel, press them to the wall, and move on to the next.
-The only tricky parts are if you need to cut out a part for the power outlet or a lamp switch.
+The only fiddly parts are cutting around power outlets or light switches.

-The panels really absorb sound due to the felt background.
+The panels does a great job of absorbing the sound.

-Most of the wood bars are not fully made of solid wood but are pressed wood with a thin layer of veneer.
+Most of the wood slats are not solid wood but pressed wood with a thin veneer layer, which keeps costs down but makes the surface easy to damage.
-This makes it cheaper to create, but also it's easy to damage this thin layer.
-I don't advise to drill a hole in this wood.
+Drilling into them is not recommended.

-I end up with the `3D Akoestisch paneel walnut` from Hornbach.
+I ended up with the `3D Akoestisch paneel walnut` from Hornbach.
-The size of a single panel is: 2600 x 560 x 18 mm
+Single panel size: 2600 x 560 x 18 mm.

 * [Hornbach NL - walnut](https://www.hornbach.nl/p/3d-akoestisch-paneel-walnut-2600x560x18-mm/12085623/)

 <br>

-There was also an even darker version available `smoked oak` but for me too dark.
+There was also a darker `smoked oak` version available, but it was too dark for my taste.
 * [Hornbach NL - smoked oak](https://www.hornbach.nl/p/3d-akoestisch-paneel-smoked-oak-2600x560x18-mm/12085631/)

 ---